It was late in the morning on Jan. 17, 2009 when Steve Joyce pressed the send button on an email to City Hall.

 "Now I am beginning to see progress on what appears to be the biggest blight yet: Treasure Hill," Joyce said in the message.

 Nearly five years after the message, Joyce was appointed to the seven-person Park City Planning Commission.
 He took his seat on the panel in January.
 The term lasts until July of 2017.
 It seems almost certain that the Planning Commission will cast a vote on Treasure during his term.
-It would be one of the most closely watched decisions by the panel in years, perhaps since the controversial decisions about what would be developed as Empire Pass in Deer Valley.

 The Joyce email is strongly worded in sections as he argues against the project.
 He mentions the Planning Commission by name in one sentence.